Extended Content Labels

 A coupon-style ECL doesn't have to be redeemed in the store.
 Once consumers bring the product home, they can peel off the label and send it in for a further reward from the company.
 Alternately, brands can use the tear-away label to print recipes or other information they think consumers would like to save.
 Using the ECL allows people to peel and keep the information without tearing the whole label off the product.
 Both halves of the separable label can contain branded imagery.

 The Hinge style is very similar but the top label is not typically removed, in fact one side is permanently adhered to the bottom layer and is not meant for removal.
 The top layer peels back to reveal the bottom layer, and like the wrap-around style, can be reapplied many times over.
 This is more readily used for products that have primary branding on the top layer, and more detailed product or promotional information on the bottom layer.
 The top label is the repositionable or light tack adhesive that is made to remove and replace, which makes it perfect for this type of application.
+Minimum order quantity for coupon or hinge style labels is 5,000 labels per version of art.

 Top Material Choices for Extended Content Labels